-Climbing and access information for this peak is briefly discussed on page 224.
+Climbing and access information for this peak is on Page 224 of the book.

-Southeast Ridge/South Face (Descent), Class 3, by Livingston Douglas
+Southeast Ridge/South Face, Class 3 by Livingston Douglas

-I ascended the Northwest Ridge Route as described on page 224 of Idaho A Climbing Guide.
-This was the first leg of a ridge traverse from Peak 10713/Fourth of July Peak to Peak 10408/Ivory Peak to Peak 10514/Ebony Peak.
+Ascend the northwest ridge as described on Page 224 of the book.
+This is the first leg of a ridge traverse from Fourth of July Peak to Ivory Peak to Ebony Peak.
 The descent to the 9,660-foot saddle connecting Fourth of July Peak to Ivory Peak is more difficult than the Washington Peak quadrangle makes it appear.

 From the saddle, you can either climb south up the north ridge of Peak 10408 or descend a drainage west, then southwest, to rejoin the jeep road (which is north of Phyllis Lake), at approximately 9,000 feet and return to the Fourth of July trailhead.